Astrology and science: Quinean dichotomy

 From the Quinean web of knowledge, there is a dichotomy where one must either reject astrology or accept astrology but reject all established scientific disciplines that are incompatible with astrology.

 Tests of astrology

-Astrologers often avoid making verifiable predictions, and instead rely on vague statements that let them try to avoid falsification.
+Astrologers often do not make verifiable predictions, but instead make vague statements that are not falsifiable.
 Across several centuries of testing, the predictions of astrology have never been more accurate than that expected by chance alone.
 One approach used in testing astrology quantitatively is through blind experiment.
 When specific predictions from astrologers were tested in rigorous experimental procedures in the Carlson test, the predictions were falsified.
 All controlled experiments have failed to show any effect.

 Mars effect

 In 1955, astrologer and psychologist Michel Gauquelin stated that although he had failed to find evidence to support such indicators as the zodiacal signs and planetary aspects in astrology, he had found positive correlations between the diurnal positions of some of the planets and success in professions (such as doctors, scientists, athletes, actors, writers, painters, etc.), which astrology traditionally associates with those planets.
 The best-known of Gauquelin's findings is based on the positions of Mars in the natal charts of successful athletes and became known as the "Mars effect".
 A study conducted by seven French scientists attempted to replicate the claim, but found no statistical evidence.
 They attributed the effect to selective bias on Gauquelin's part, accusing him of attempting to persuade them to add or delete names from their study.

 Geoffrey Dean has suggested that the effect may be caused by self-reporting of birth dates by parents rather than any issue with the study by Gauquelin.
 The suggestion is that a small subset of the parents may have had changed birth times to be consistent with better astrological charts for a related profession.
 The sample group was taken from a time where belief in astrology was more common.
 Gauquelin had failed to find the Mars effect in more recent populations, where a nurse or doctor recorded the birth information.
 The number of births under astrologically undesirable conditions was also lower, indicating more evidence that parents choose dates and times to suit their beliefs.